Feast of the Fields 2017: Farms

 Old World Farm in Stillwater takes great care in producing organic homegrown vegetables, fruits and flowers.
 As practicing chefs, they know the difference that quality ingredients can make and have the motto, “From farm to table, we grow good health.”

-Otrembiak Farm brings produce, herbs, and/or seedlings to the Saratoga Springs Farmer’s Market.
+Otrembiak Farm.
+John and Steve Otrembiak bring produce, herbs, and/or seedlings to the Saratoga Springs Farmer’s Market.
 Everything they grow is done with thoughtfulness, care and natural methodology.

 Pleasant Valley Farm in Argyle has over 40 varieties of diverse fruit and vegetable crops, which are grown with organic methods.
 Paul and Sandy Arnold have been farming for over 23 years, and have enjoyed farming as their sole source of income for more than 20 years.